 You can performance maintenance on hosts where instant clones reside by putting the ESXi hosts into maintenance mode.
 You can use vSphere Web Client to put the ESXi host into maintenance mode.
-By default, the instant clones on these hosts will be vMotioned to another host in the cluster.
-However, the master image, which is the parent VM in vCenter Server must be deleted before the host can enter maintenance mode.

 To use the instant-clone utilities, see Instant-Clone Maintenance Utilities.